 Disco legend.
 Friend.
 Soulmate.

 Almost 20 years ago, I was already dancing to his sets – freshly arrived in Berlin, barefoot in clubs, my heart open to everything.
-Now, all these years later, that he's DJing in my own showroom – among kilims, children, and copper – felt like a journey back in time to the present.
+The fact that he's now, all these years later, DJing in my own showroom – surrounded by kilims, children, and copper – felt like a journey back in time to the present.

 Or like closing a circle.

 His set?
-A groove prayer.
+A prayer of groove.
 Jazz, funk, disco.
-Vinyl treasures imbued with warmth and elegance.
+Vinyl treasures, imbued with warmth and elegance.
 Music that doesn't entertain, but connects.

 Three times the room fell silent.
-Three times a circle formed.
+Three times a circle was formed.

 And then someone stepped into the middle.